isomerpages/moe-presbyterianhigh/_ndlp/National Digital Literacy Programme.md

 ![](/images/ndlp2.jpg)

-Funding Support for Singapore Citizen (SC) Students
+**Funding Support for Singapore Citizen (SC) Students**

-The cost of the device bundle can be paid using your child’s Edusave account, after setting aside provision for payment of second-tier miscellaneous fees.
+**The cost of the device bundle can be paid using your child’s Edusave account**, after setting aside provision for payment of second-tier miscellaneous fees.

-To ensure the affordability of devices, there was a one-time Edusave top-up of $200 in April 2020 to support the purchase of the device.
-(This is on top of the annual $290 credited into the Edusave account for Secondary School students.)
+To ensure the affordability of devices, **there was a one-time Edusave top-up of $200** in April 2020 to support the purchase of the device.
+(This is on top of the **annual $290** credited into the Edusave account for Secondary School students.)

 For students on MOE-FAS, subsidies are available even if there is insufficient Edusave balance.
 The cash out-of-pocket will be $0.

-Safe and Seamless Learning Environment for Students
+**Safe and Seamless Learning Environment for Students**

-The school has in place some measures to enable a safe and seamless learning environment for students.
+The school has in place some measures **to enable a safe and seamless learning environment for students.**

 **A. Educating students on Cyber Wellness**